 Helen has represented employers nationally and internationally up to government level.
-She has mentored many Headteachers over the past 12 years and still gains a buzz from being in the school environment.
+She has mentored many Heads for over 15 years and still gains a buzz from being in the school environment.
 She has a BA (Hons) from Sheffield University; a PGCE (Leicester University) and 2 further postgraduate degrees in Education Management from Manchester Metropolitan University.
-Her elder daughter is a teacher in the UAE and her younger daughter is a graduate of Wellington College UK.
-She enjoys travel, keeping fit and food!
+Her elder daughter is a teacher in the UAE.
+Her younger daughter is a graduate of Wellington College and currently studies at McGill University, Montreal.
+She enjoys travel, keeping fit and food!.

 David is an Old Wellingtonian (Picton), having attended the college from 1979-1984.

 He holds a BA (History) from Bristol University, UK, and studied law at The College of Law, Guildford.
 He was admitted as a solicitor of England and Wales in 1993 before moving to Hong Kong where he qualified in 1995.

 David has the rare attribute of having experience as in house counsel and also in private practice and uses this in advising clients across Asia Pacific on transactions in the Hotels and Hospitality and Sports sectors.

 Prior to joining Withers in August 2016, David was a partner at Mayer Brown JSM in Hong Kong which he joined in 2006.
 Before that David was in house counsel with Le Meridien and Starwood Hotels and Resorts (2003-2006) and at World Sport Group (1996-2003).